wastingnotime/blog/content/about/index.md

 date: "2025-10-25"
 ---

-# wasting no time

-Parallel sagas evolving at their own pace.
+# Parallel sagas evolving at their own pace.

 I'm **Henrique Riccio**, a software engineer and architect who enjoys designing systems that age well.